dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 The following changes are under development for Intune.
 All of these features will eventually be supported for hybrid customers' deployments (Configuration Manager with Intune).
 For more information about new hybrid features, check out our [hybrid What’s New page](https://technet.microsoft.com/en-US/library/mt718155(TechNet.10).aspx).

 <!--736542-->
-## Public Preview of the new Intune admin experience on Azure
+## Public preview of the new Intune admin experience on Azure

 In early calendar year 2017 we will be migrating our full admin experience onto Azure, allowing for powerful and integrated management of core EMS workflows on a modern service platform that’s extensible using Graph APIs.